 A day in Warsaw.
 During 3 hours sightseeing you will see the Palace of Culture which is the highest and the most recognizable building in the city and the Lazienki Park with Chopin’s monument and Palace on the Isle.
 You will drive along the Royal Route, the most representative street in the city and then walk around the charming Old Town.
 You will pay a visit to St. John’s Cathedral, see the market square and admire beautiful panorama of Warsaw from the tower of St. Anne’s Church.
 There are a lot of monuments and statues related with the Second World War but you will see just a few.
 One of them is the Monument to the Ghetto Heroes.
 It is located at the area of former Jewish Ghetto and commemorates thousands of people who lost their lives in the Ghetto Uprising in 1943.
+Overnight in Warsaw

 Day 3: Wroclaw

 Just after breakfast our driver will pick you up from your hotel and drive to the railway station.
 You will take a train to Wroclaw, the capital of Lower Silesia.
 The journey will take 5,5 hours.
 In the afternoon our guide will await you at your hotel’s lobby to show you the city of Wroclaw.
 You will start from the Old Town where the magnificent Town Hall stands.
 It’s a real masterpiece and unique example of secular Gothic architecture.
 Within the city there are 12 islands but one of them is especially important and shouldn’t be missed.
 The Cathedral Island (Ostrow Tumski) is the oldest part of Wroclaw.
 You will find there the Gothic Cathedral of St. John the Baptist.
 Its two spires dominate the skyline.
 There are over 60 statues of dwarfs scattered around the Old Town.
 They appeared on the streets in 2005 and they commemorate the Orange Alternative movement and the year 1982.
-Dinner and overnight in Wroclaw.
+Overnight in Wroclaw.

 Day 4: Lower Silesia